1. Who is Jesus Christ?

 I was terrified of death as a teenager, partly because of the danger involved in my line of work.
 I was a commercial fisherman on the east coast of England.
-I have had many exciting experiences while doing this job, which makes one consider eternity!
-For example, I have caught unexploded mines in our nets and had to deal with them while they were rolling around on the deck.
+I had many exciting yet scary experiences while doing that job, which made me consider eternity.
+For example, I caught unexploded mines in our nets and dealt with them while they were rolling around on the deck.
 There was always the question that would come to me—where would I go if I were to die?
-Hasn’t everyone had a thought like that at some time?
+Hasn't everyone had a thought like that at some time?
 If you are fearful of death, Jesus said, “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives in me will never die” (John 11:25-26).
-This is what I mean by Jesus’ teaching being centered on Himself.
+This kind of statement is what I mean by Jesus' teaching being centered on Himself.
 He pointed to Himself as the answer to the missing piece in life.
-He did not just give a set of rules, or a philosophy to live by.
-He told people; "Come to me!"
+He did not just give a set of rules or a philosophy by which to live.
+He told people, "Come to me!"

 Some are addicted to different things, drugs, food, shopping, alcohol, sex, and the list goes on.
 Jesus said, "if the Son sets you free, you shall be free indeed" (John 8:36).
 Many are burdened with worries, anxieties, fears, and guilt.
 Jesus said, "Come to me, all you who are weary and burdened, and I will give you rest" (Matthew 11:28).
 He said, "I am the way, the truth, and the life.

-He said to receive Him was to receive God (Matthew 10:40), to welcome Him was to welcome God (Mark 9:37) and to have seen Him was to have seen God (John 14:9).
+He said that to receive Him was to receive God (Matthew 10:40), to welcome Him was to welcome God (Mark 9:37), and to have seen Him was to have seen God (John 14:9).

 2) Indirect Claims.